-While there has been significant progress for the LGBTQ+ movement in recent years, there is still some stigma attached to transgender dating.
+While there has been significant progress for the LGBTQ+ movement in recent years, there is still some stigma attached to trans dating.

 Less forward-thinking people don’t just have problems with trans people, they can also feel animosity towards straight or cisgender people who do find transgender people attractive.

-Cisgender men who date trans women can find their own sexuality in question, as the assumption is that they might be gay or bi.
+Cisgender men who date transgender or transsexual women can find their own sexuality in question, as the assumption is that they might be gay or bi.
 The same applies to cisgender women dating trans men; they often find themselves being labelled as lesbians or, similarly, bisexual.

 Dating a trans person is much the same as dating any other person, whether they’re trans or not.
 Everyone comes with their own set of emotional baggage, everyone has their own strengths and weaknesses, and everyone has their own lovely quirks.